 - Free technical assistance from a Private Lands Biologist.

-- No repeated disturbances in the contracted acres such as shooting ranges, dog field trials, or urban disturbances.
+- There should be no repeated disturbances to the contracted acreage, such as: shooting ranges, dog field trials or urban disturbances.